Acupuncture and Other Natural Solutions for Menopausal Disorder

 I actually eat a fairly high-fat diet.
 It just works for me.

-Switching back to a TCM perspective, the Liver is the "child" of the Kidney/Adrenal.
+The Liver is the "child" of the Kidney/Adrenal.
 With too much stress, the "child" (Liver, where cortisone is produced) steals from the "mother" (Kidney/Adrenal).
+This weakens the tendons (like that menopausal frozen shoulder) and eyes, both related to the Liver in TCM.

 Improper Diet

 It's not so much like, "you can't eat (such-and-such)."
-Rather, you need to tune into your body's needs as they change over time.
+Rather, this is a time to tune into your body's needs.

 I was vegetarian for 5 years.
 Eventually, I noticed signs that this lifestyle no longer suited me.
 Adding in quality animal protein helped get my energy and strength back.